 One of the finest glimpses of Dublin can be had from a plane flying into the Irish capital, provided the Irish weather decides to play along and you are not descending through clouds and fog.
-And it all depends on the flight path as well.

 Many planes come in across the Irish Sea slightly north of Howth.
 You'll have a good view of Howth, Dublin Bay, the Wicklow Mountains and Dublin City from the left-hand windows in this case.

 The other main flight path takes you across Meath, approaching Dublin from the West.
 Definitely less exciting, but you might just spot glimpses of the city.

 02 of 08

 Approaching Dublin by ferry is exciting too, though the fast ferries tend to be slightly challenging when it comes to observation decks.
 The slower ferries, however, usually still have one open “sundeck” high up and the view from here can be great.

 Cruising into Dublin Bay you will see Dun Laoghaire, the Sugar Loaf Mountain, and the (often shrouded) Wicklows to port (the left), Howth and Bull Island to starboard (the right).
 There is also a great view of Dublin Docklands and the city beyond when docking.

 While the fast ferry into Dun Laoghaire will not provide the best views, Dun Laoghaire Harbour itself is great.
 You can walk out onto the piers (a rather bracing experience at times) and enjoy the view of Dun Laoghaire and Dublin Bay, the 40 Foot baths and Joyce Tower to the east, Howth just across the bay and the beaches and ultimately Dublin to the northwest.
 Note that the East Pier is best for a stroll, but the more bumpy walk onto the West Pier provides a good view of the lighthouse.
 It is usually less crowded.